Don Murk’ 79 Professor of Early Childhood Education Mechanicsburg, Pa.

 As Andrea Cole ’15 walked through the streets of the small Honduran town she was visiting on a church-sponsored mission trip in 2011, she noticed that many of the children were running around on the rough terrain with no shoes.
 Her heart ached for those children because they were missing, what seemed to her, a basic necessity.
 Read the rest of this entry »

 Recent grad Nicky Hess ’13 knows the importance of managing her time.
 After all, she spent her entire college career carefully balancing her two passions: nursing and basketball.

-In addition to her role as starting point-guard for the Messiah College women’s basketball team, who made it to the second round of the NCAA tournament this season, Hess managed a full course load as a nursing student—complete with clinical practice, site visits and time-intensive labs.
+In addition to her role as starting point-guard for the Messiah College women’s basketball team, who made it to the third round of the NCAA tournament this season, Hess managed a full course load as a nursing student—complete with clinical practice, site visits and time-intensive labs.
 Read the rest of this entry »

 Todd Bosma ’96